This post may contain affiliate links. Please read my full disclosure policy here.

 Support for Your Day-to-Day Activities

 You’ll likely need physical help with managing the day-to-day.
-Because I had a new baby and a 2-year-old when chemo started, I needed significant help, and my parents moved in.
+Because I had a new baby and a 2-year-old when chemo started, I needed significant help.
+My parents moved in.
 You will likely need some help with things like managing rides to treatment and keeping your house clean.
 There are volunteer organizations that can help you with this.

-If you have friends that want to help, the easiest way to keep them organized is by setting up a Meal Train Plus.
-This service allows you to maintain a shareable online calendar of your needs and manage monetary donations if costs for any aspect of your treatment are becoming a burden.
+If you have friends that want to help, the easiest way to organize them is to set up a Meal Train Plus.
+This service helps you set up a shareable online calendar of your needs.
+You can also manage monetary donations if costs for any aspect of your treatment are becoming a burden.

 Don’t be afraid to ask for help.
 Everyone needs assistance at some time.
 You’ll have the rest of your life to “pay it forward”.